dotnet/dotnet-monitor/documentation/localmachine.md

 /trace
 ```

-Alternatively, if you are using an API Key, you must [specify it via the Authorization header](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/authentication.md#authenticating-requests), you can accomplish that with CLI tool like CURL.
+Alternatively, if you are using an API Key, you must [specify it via the Authorization header](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/authentication.md#authenticating-requests), you can accomplish that with a CLI tool like CURL.

-Artifacts will be eggressed to the local download folder by default ('%USERPROFILE%\Downloads'), however, an [egress file provider](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/configuration.md#filesystem-egress-provider) can be defined in the settings file.
+Artifacts will be output to the local download folder by default ('%USERPROFILE%\Downloads'), however, an [egress file provider](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/configuration.md#filesystem-egress-provider) can be defined in the settings file.

-### Triggers